hamedov93/wallet-api/README.md

 ## Compile and run the project

-First, copy .env.example file to .env to configure database name and JWT Secret.
+First, copy .env.example file to .env to configure database name and JWT Secret and run the following command to start the project.

 ```bash
 # development